-- The student must submit an Appeal Form available from their Academic Advisor within 30 days of grade submission for the course.
+- 1. The student must submit an Appeal Form available from their Academic Advisor within 30 days of grade submission for the course.
 The appeal must include supporting documentation that demonstrates the occurrence of one or more of the above-mentioned grounds.
 Documentation may be in the form of e-mail correspondence, graded assignments, proof of timely submission, etc. The Appeal Form and supporting documentation must be submitted to the Dean or Program Director/Lead. - If the evidence meets the criteria, the Dean or Program Director/Lead will request a response from the instructor, due within 5 working days of receipt. - 3.
 The Dean or Program Director/Lead will render a decision within 10 working days of receiving the grade appeal.
 Formal notification of the Dean or Program Director/Lead's decision will be sent to the student and Office of the Registrar.
 The Faculty will be notified in the event that any material change in the grade.
 The decision in such cases is final.

-Satisfactory Academic Progress (SAP) Appeals: It is the student's responsibility to ensure he or she has met the terms and conditions of filing an SAP appeal (as defined above) and the appeals process itself in order for the appeal to be reviewed.
+Satisfactory Academic Progress (SAP) Appeals: It is the student's responsibility to ensure they have met the terms and conditions of filing a SAP appeal (as defined above) and follow the appeals process in order for the appeal to be reviewed.

-- 1. The student must complete the SAP Appeal Form, obtained from their Academic Advisor, in writing within 30 calendar days from the date notification of dismissal was sent to the student and submitted to the Registrar.
-The appeal must include - a. an explanation of why the student is submitting an appeal - b. explanation of the mitigating circumstances as to why the student failed to meet SAP standards during the warning/probationary period
+- The student should complete and submit the Appeal Form, obtained from their Academic Advisor, within 30 calendar days from the date notification of dismissal was sent to the student.
+The appeal must include - a. an explanation of why the student is submitting an appeal, - b. explanation of the mitigating circumstances as to why the student failed to meet SAP standards during the warning/probationary period,

-- c. documentation supporting the appeal - d. action plan addressing how these circumstances no longer pose an issue to the student's success and what the student will do to meet SAP standards moving forward - 2.
-Once received, the Registrar will review the appeal and will appoint a committee, including but not limited to the student's faculty, program director/lead, advisors, student accounts office, etc. to review and make recommendation.
-The student will receive a response from the Registrar within 10 business days.
+- c. documentation supporting the appeal, - d. a detailed action plan addressing how these circumstances no longer pose an issue to the student's success and what the student will do to meet SAP standards moving forward. - 2.
+Once received, the Registrar will review the appeal and will appoint a committee, including but not limited to the student's college faculty, program director/lead, advisors, student accounts office to review and make recommendations.
+The student will receive a response from the Registrar within 15 business days (excluding holidays).